sravani2604/blog/blog/content/blog/How to connect to Microsoft GraphAPI with PowerShell.md

-So if we want to query all the users that have a givenName starting with M then we can do this for eaxmple:
+So if we want to query all the users that have a givenName starting with M then we can do this for example: